Ijatur/todolistplan/README.md

-# myapp
+# dailyPlan

-A new Flutter project.
+A new Flutter project created on idx with gemini and gpt.
 Last Modified Date: 2023-11-21
 ## Getting Started